sul-dlss-labs/engineering-design-adrs/0015-change-swap-from-openwayback.md

 * Pro
   * All pros from above, including increasing use by community
   * Eliminates need to merge index levels as collections grow; new indexes would be POSTed to OutbackCDX as created.
-  * Searching indexes would be faster (to unknown degree)
+  * Searching indexes would be faster (to an unknown degree)

 * Con
   * OutbackCDX development led by small number of developers